In the UK, we are fortunate to have the luxury of water running directly into our homes and buildings.

 Biofilms coating the interior surfaces of water distribution pipes usually develop slowly and can take years to reach maturity.
 Older pipes are therefore more prone to developing large amounts of scale and rust.

-Water softeners can be used to reduce corrosion and scale.
+Water softeners can be used to reduce scale.

 Water treatment chemicals can also be used to coat the interior of water distribution pipes, which controls corrosion and scale and destroys biofilms.